Second Anglo-Sikh War: Aftermath

 Lord Dalhousie proclaimed Britain's annexation of the Punjab on 2 April 1849.
 His foreign secretary, Henry Meirs Elliot, arrived at Lahore to obtain the signatures of the members of the Council of Regency and Duleep Singh.
 A durbar was held in the Lahore Fort where Singh affixed his signatures to the document which confirmed the annexation.
 The Sikh defeat had several causes.
 Their administration of the population of the Punjab had been poor, which meant that their large armies found it difficult to find enough food while the East India Company had brought overwhelming force against them.
 After the Second Anglo-Sikh War of 1848–49, the areas of the following districts were annexed by the Britishers: Amritsar, Gurdaspur, Rohtak, Bannu, Dera Ghazi Khan, Dera Ismail Khan, Gujranwala, Gujrat, Hazara, Jhang, Jhelum, Kohat, Lahore, Montgomerty, Multan, Muzaffargarh, Peshawar,Rawalpindi, Shahpur, and Sialkot districts.

 The Anglo-Sikh wars gave the two sides a mutual respect for each other's fighting prowess (although the war itself had been unchivalrously fought; the Sikhs took no prisoners at Chillianwala, and the British had taken no prisoners at Gujrat).
 There was an increased recruitment of people from various communities of the Punjab in the Punjab Irregular Force under British command.
 These recruits fought for the East India Company during the Indian Rebellion of 1857, against the mutineers and other opponents (mostly high-caste Hindus from Eastern provinces, and forces or loyalists of Shia, Maratha and Mughal rulers).
 These Punjabi recruits had especially little sympathy with the Hindu mutineers of the Bengal Army, ironically contributed to by the latter's role in helping the British in the Anglo-Sikh wars.
 A long history of enmity of the Sikhs with Mughal rule did not help the mutineers' cause either, given their choice of Bahadur Shah Zafar as a symbolic leader.

+Holdouts

+After the war, some holdout resistance was carried out by Bhai Maharaj Singh, Colonel Rachpal Singh, and Narain Singh who travelled around rural areas to turn the peasants against foreigners.
+The British placed bounties on them, dead or alive.
+All conspirators eventually were all arrested or killed by the police.
+Narain Singh was captured alive and Colonel Rachpal Singh was fatally wounded near Aligarh.
+Bhai Maharaj Singh had a 10,000 rupee bounty on his capture or death but was arrested on 28 December 1849 along with 21 followers.
+He would later be sentenced to imprisonment in Singapore, where he died.